 Before providing nonurgent medical care to a minor patient not accompanied by a legally authorized representative (LAR), important questions regarding informed consent and the delegation of parental responsibilities need to be asked and answered.
-These questions include the following:
+These questions include:

 Who has a legal right to delegate consent to health care decisions for a child?

 To whom can the power to consent to health care for a child be delegated?

 In what circumstances can the power to consent to health care for a child be delegated?

 What are the limitations on the right to delegate the power to consent to health care for a child?

 How is authorization of proxy consent verified and documented?

 When or how often does information on proxy consent need to be updated?